also known as: Szajkófalva (HU), Osuj (CZ), Ossoj (RU)

 Other spellings/names for Osiy are Osoj, Oszuj and Ossij.

-Osiy is located about 19 miles ESE of Mukacheve (Munkács).
+Osiy is located about nineteen miles east-southeast of Mukacheve (Munkács).

 Jews probably settled in Osiy in the mid-19th century.